A Graph Laplacian Eigenvector-based Pre-training Method for Graph Neural Networks: Limitations and Future Work

 \section{Limitations and Future Work}

-There are several promising future directions toward improving the Laplacian eigenvector pre-training framework.
-We have demonstrated the effectiveness of the framework for pre-training and fine-tuning a GNN on the same dataset, or on domain-related datasets.
-However, we are yet to explore the effectiveness of eigenvector pre-training as a \textit{transfer learning} framework.
+There are several promising future directions toward improving the LELM pre-training framework.
+First, we have demonstrated the effectiveness of the framework for pre-training and fine-tuning a GNN on the same dataset, or on domain-related datasets, but we have yet to explore the effectiveness of LELM as a \textit{transfer learning} framework.
+A future direction could be exploring the viability of LELM when pre-training on synthetic graphs or on cross-domain datasets.

-Further, the practical implementation of the graph-level MLP requires adding padding to the concatenated node embeddings to accommodate for graphs of differing sizes.
-This creates an additional challenge for the MLP to learn meaningful relationships between the individual node embeddings within the graph-level vector.
-One could explore other ways of creating a rich graph-level representation while avoiding this challenge.